VonHeikemen/devlog/content/web-development/transducers-in-javascript.md

 ## This isn't their final form

-So far I've been showing transducers as functions that return a `reducer`, but that was just to show you idea behind them.
+So far I've been showing transducers as functions that return a `reducer`, but that was just to show you the idea behind them.
 These things work but the problem is they are limited.
 There are a few things that our implementation doesn't support.

 * An initialization hook: If the initial value is not provided, the transducer should have the opportunity to produce one.